Fase2507/BASH/readme.txt

-we will uptade this repo together
+we will develop this repo together